launchdarkly/ld-relay-helm/docs/getting-started.md

 kubectl create secret generic relay --from-literal=sdk-key=your-sdk-key
 ```

-Then, you can reference this secret name and key in your `values.yaml` file:
+You can reference this secret name and key in your `values.yaml` file to set an environment variable within the Relay Proxy container:

 ```yaml
 # values.yaml